khanna7/Development/simulation_instructions.md

    * Set up network model
      * Fit, formula, population features
-     * Other Needed Parameters for timesteps
+     * Other needed parameters for timesteps
      * Set some values for time 1
      * Record initial network statistics
      * Start with all vertices and edges active